2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-01.md

 1. Persistence.Efc
 1. Repository.Efc

 You can add these manually, reference them or whatever.

 ---

 ## 2. Copy Important Data to Your Target

 The EAV loads important data from the file system when it starts.
 This data contains Content-Types and basic configuration which is necessary to work.

-In the basic implementation, you need the `.data` folder to be copied to the right location, which must be available at runtime.
+In the basic implementation, you need the `App_Data` folder to be copied to the right location, which must be available at runtime.

 > [!TIP]
-> The `.data` folder does not need to be accessible from outside.
+> The `App_Data` folder does not need to be accessible from outside.

-You may copy the `.data` manually, or automate it on build.
+You may copy the `App_Data` manually, or automate it on build.

 The following script is used in the `BasicEav01` project on build (adjust it to your needs):